 Continuous weaving (bias weaving) is not the only type of weaving that can be done on a rectangle loom.
 Warp and weft shuttle weaving can also be done on a pin-frame rectangle loom.
 I have taken photos of this type weaving and posted them below on this page.

-There are 10 of the more than 65 rectangle sizes that work out perfectly for continuous strand weaving.
 Below is the loom set at the 10" width, at full 60" length.

 Warp and Weft Weaving.
 Can be done with a needle or a hook but just as with a harness loom, it is faster with a shuttle.
 A shed stick can hold open one shed by turning it on edge, the other shed can be held open with string loop heddles attached to the warps and held by a heddle rod.
 These string heddles must be close to where you are running through the shuttle, the shed stick must be on the other side away from the string heddles.